FredrikBakken/predicting-molecular-properties/README.md

 ---

 <p align="center">
-Prediction of the Scalar Coupling Constant of atom pairs in organic molecules from tabular data using ensembling of Gradient Boosting Trees and Deep Neural Net methods.
-Molecular representation with distance matrices and ACSF-representation with additional generated angle data was found to be paramount for accurate predictions.
-Gradient Boosting Algorithms (XGB) and Deep Neural Nets were found to have comparable accuracy (with Gradient Boosting generally better), and ensembling these methods with a strongly separated configuration gave satisfactory results.
-The project used data from the Kaggle Competition champs-scalar-coupling.
+Prediction of the scalar coupling constant of atom pairs in organic molecules from tabular data using ensembling of gradient boosting trees (XGB) and deep neural networks (DNN) methods in a separate model based meta-architecture.
+The project used data from the Kaggle competition champs-scalar-coupling.
 </p>
 <br>